right-rudder/blitz/src/content/blog/from-zero-to-hero-what-it-takes-to-become-a-commercial-pilot-in-7-months.md

 Your journey from Zero to Hero begins with a single step.
 If you're ready to fast-track your aviation career, visit [Blitz Aviation's Zero-to-Hero Program](https://blitzaviation.com/the-blitz-program/) and learn how you can be soaring through the skies in just 7 months.
 Contact Blitz Aviation today to schedule your **Discovery Flight** and experience flying firsthand.

-**Your career in aviation is waiting—take off with Blitz Aviation!**
+**Your career in aviation is waiting, take off with Blitz Aviation!**

 ---